Kozphy/SQL_SE/zyxonwell/sql_cheet_sheat.md

 ###### Different types of JOINS

-- (INNER) JOIN: Returns records that have matching values in both tables
+- `(INNER) JOIN`: Returns records that have matching values in both tables
-- LEFT (OUTER) JOIN: Return all records from the left table, and the matched records from the right table
+- `LEFT (OUTER) JOIN`: Return all records from the left table, and the matched records from the right table
-- RIGHT (OUTER) JOIN: Return all records from the right table, and the matched records from the left table
+- `RIGHT (OUTER) JOIN`: Return all records from the right table, and the matched records from the left table
-- FULL (OUTER) JOIN: Return all records when there is a match in either left or right table
+- `FULL (OUTER) JOIN`: Return all records when there is a match in either left or right table

 ```sql
 SELECT column_name(s)